dpardes/laptop/README.md

 * [Redis] for storing key-value data
 * [NVM] for running apps and installing JavaScript packages
 * [Grunt] for automating JavaScript tasks
-* [Grunt Express Server] for runing an Express Server via Grutn
+* [Grunt Express Server] for runing an Express Server via Grunt
 * [RVM] for managing Ruby environments
 * [Ruby] stable for writing general-purpose code
 * [Bundler] for managing Ruby libraries